 At Big Bib BBQ, you order your meat by the pound!
 Well, they do have smaller plates as well as family platters, but we suggest you get it by the pound.
 The ribs are tender and flavorful, the brisket is lean but also tender and has a good crust on it.
-In a conversation about barbecue in San Antonio, Big Bib's invariable comes up.
+In a conversation about barbecue in San Antonio, Big Bib's invariably comes up.
 They smoke with aged Oak and Mesquite and also serve local favorites such as pulled pork, turkey breast, jalapeno sausage, turkey legs, rib tips, chicken leg quarters and chicken wangs, yes "wangs!"
 Big Bib's homemade barbecue sauce is a savory blend of sweet and tart, something a little different from other sauces you might have tried.
 Succulent and smoky... that's Big Bib's!

 Recommended for Barbecue because: Big Bib's BBQ is a local favorite and highly popular barbecue joint.